 - Mix some powdered camphor in coconut oil or olive oil.

-- Massage it on your scalp and let sit for 20 minutes.
+- Massage it on your

 - Wash off with a mild herbal shampoo.